HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

 \subsubsection{SELD-Teacher}

 In contrast to previous knowledge distillation paradigms, where multi-modal models guide single-modality models \cite{liu2023emotionkd,fan2025cross}, we reverse the knowledge flow by training a teacher model exclusively on a large-scale audio dataset.
-As shown in Figure~\ref{fig2}, SELD-Teacher \cite{wang2023four} comprises a residual network (ResNet) module, a Conformer module, a classifier for SED, and a regressor for sound source localization (SSL).
+As shown in Fig.~\ref{fig1}, SELD-Teacher \cite{wang2023four} comprises a residual network (ResNet) module, a Conformer module, a classifier for SED, and a regressor for sound source localization (SSL).
 The model takes log-Mel spectrogram and intensity vector features as input, utilizing an 18-layer ResNet architecture as the audio encoder, with an 8-layer Conformer module to model both long-term and short-term contextual relationships.
-Subsequently, the temporal features are fed into two parallel branches to achieve joint sound event localization in both temporal and spatial domains through a multi-task learning approach.
+Subsequently, the temporal features are fed into two parallel branches to perform joint sound event localization in both temporal and spatial domains via multi-task learning.

 The audio data is provided in the first-order Ambisonics (FOA) format, which includes four channels of signals: w, x, y, and z.
 These four channel signals encode omni-directional, $x$-directional, $y$-directional, and $z$-directional spatial sound information.
-The active intensity vector quantifies the flow of acoustic energy in 3D space, with its opposite direction serving as the DOA estimation \cite{perotin2019crnn}.
-Intensity vectors are calculated in the short-time Fourier transformation (STFT) domain and Mel-scale domain, where the formulation (omitting constant terms) can be expressed as,
+The active intensity vector quantifies the flow of acoustic energy in 3D space, which is used for DOA estimation \cite{perotin2019crnn}.
+The acoustic features used in this study are derived by concatenating log-Mel spectrograms and intensity vectors \cite{wang2023four}.